lblod/ember-rdfa-editor/rfcs/rdfa-editor-stage-1.md

 This does mean that we lose the ability to express "just move one character, regardless of tree structure".

 Another way to represent positions is to embrace the tree structure and represent positions as paths of offsets from the root node.
-This is how the current [ModelPositions][modelpositions] work.
+This is how the current ModelPositions work.
 The benefit of this representation is that it encodes way more information about the tree structure it operates in.
 It is also easier to calculate.